mjbeswick/tacit-dom/docs/SIGNAL_USAGE_GUIDE.md

-# Thorix Signal Usage Guide
+# Tacit-DOM Signal Usage Guide

-This guide explains how to properly use signals in Thorix to create reactive user interfaces.
+This guide explains how to properly use signals in Tacit-DOM to create reactive user interfaces.

 ## The Problem